oktadev/okta-blog/_source/_posts/2023-09-15-workflows-workshop.md

 1. Click the **+** between the **Get** card and the **Compose** card
 1. Select the **calculator icon > List (category) > Reduce** card.

-The flo will look like this:
+The flow will look like this:

 {% img blog/workflows-workshop/Workflows_add_Reduce_card.jpg alt:"Adding the Reduce card" %}{: .center-image }